lorrespz/CICY4-Deep-learning-hybrid-recurrent-NNs-main/README.md

 At the training ratio of 72%, our best performing individual model is CNN-LSTM-400, which obtains the accuracies of 99.74%, 98.07%, 95.19%, 81.01%, respectively, for $h^{(1,1)}, h^{(2,1)}, h^{(3,1)}, h^{(2,2)}$.
 Our second best performing individual model is LSTM-448, which obtains the accuracy of 99.74%, 97.51%, 94.24%, and 78.63%.
 The third best-performing model is LSTM-424, with the accuracies of 99.56%, 97.07%, 93.19%, 74.47%.

-The following ensembles of several top-performing models were formed
+The following ensembles of several top-performing models were formed.
+Some of these ensembles were found to outperform CNN-LSTM-400.
+In particular, Ensemble 2 attains the accuracies of of 99.8%, 98.4%, 95.8%, 83%.
 |          |        |
 | :-------------: |:-------------:|
 |Ensemble 1| LSTM-448, CNN-LSTM-400 |